jtkifa/coma-sci-backend/BUILD.md

 ### From SBCL REPL

-See source code in ./astro/COMA-PROJECT/Scripts/coma-json-server.lisp
+See source code in `./astro/COMA-PROJECT/Scripts/coma-json-server.lisp` to see which functions are called from SBCL REPL.

 ## Runtime Initialization